Lisbon’s cost of living has risen in the past few years, particularly when it comes to rental costs.

 Electricity & Utilities costs

 Utilities (water, gas, electricity, and bins) can be expensive in Portugal.
 For a small apartment, you can expect to pay €100-150 per month for utilities.
-This can increase significantly if you use the air conditioning a lot.
+This can increase significantly if you use the air conditioning a lot or have the heating on a lot.

 It’s unlikely your apartment will have central heating, but many aircon units have a heater function.
 This doesn’t tend to heat the house very well, and can be expensive.